-UPDATE: Steve Davis has removed this plugin and stopped suggesting it, due to the fact that it had started causing some conflicts with other WordPress functionality.
+UPDATE: Alex Counsell has removed this plugin and stopped suggesting it, due to the fact that it had started causing some conflicts with other WordPress functionality.
 These developments can happen sometimes.
 Steve’s preferred method to encourage readers to tweet your article is to tweet about your article, once published, then return and embed that tweet into your blog.
 It looks good and makes it easy for others to like or retweet.

 One of the most powerful channels for promoting your blogs is your readers.

 That’s right.
 You work hard and think deeply about topics that tie together your expertise with the wants and needs of the marketplace and many of your readers will be grateful to you for your effort.

 However, if you don’t make it easy for them to share your work with others, you could be missing out on reaching new people and new potential customers or clients.

 According to research published in Harvard Business Review about what makes stories go viral, there are some combinations of factors that work better than others.

 In short, the virality of your work depends getting the valence right (the positive or negative emotional response of a reader), achieving the right arousal level (does you work stir us up or leave use “chilled” or unmotivated), and the sense of dominance you impart to your reader (does your story leave me feeling empowered or powerless).

 However, as you work through the various topics within your field and of concern to your audience, it is possible you will NOT achieve the right “viral” balance to turn every article into a powerhouse of sharing actions.